mehedi-iut/microservice-go/episode-12.md

 	return wr.gw.Write(d)
 }
 ```
-he signature for that is you're gonna write a byte of information sorry a slice of bytes you're going to
+The signature for that is you're gonna write a slice of bytes you're going to
 return the length of the the data that you've written and an error if everything went wrong.
 when we do our *Write*, we gonna just do our *wr.rw.Write()*
 so we are using the gzipped writer because if you remember the gzipped writer wraps the response writer